 H: Help From Students

-Give students ownership of your classroom.
+Give students ownership of your classroom management.
 Teach them how to manage daily materials and routines, and then turn the responsibility over to them.
 Not only will they feel needed (see Building community), but eventually some parts of your day can run without your assistance.

 I: School-wide Behavior Incentive